HAKG2020/HAKG/README.md

-# SKGE
+# HKGE

 ## Introduction

-Subgraph-enhanced Knowledge Graph Embedding (SKGE) is a new recommendation framework tailored to knowledge graph-based personalized recommendation.
-Built upon the bi-directional GRU network, SKGE explicitly models the semantics encoded in KGs with expressive subgraphs to provide better recommendation with side information.
+Hirerarchical Knowledge Graph Embedding (HKGE) is a new recommendation framework tailored to knowledge graph-based personalized recommendation.
+HKGE exploits the user-item connectivities in knowledge graphs with expressive subgraphs to provide better recommendation.

 ## Environment Requirement
 + Python 2.7